Please wait

 Medieval times in Dunstable

-Dunstables modern structure dates back to Anglo-Saxon times, as do many of the nearby towns and villages.
-The etymology of Dunstable, is much like Luton, Houghton Regis, Totternhoe, Kensworth, Caddington, Toddington and Leighton Buzzard. is Anglo-Saxon in origin, and believed to mean Duns market, which became known as Downs market, so literally meaning the market near the downs or hills.
+The modern structure of Dunstable dates back to Anglo-Saxon times, as do many of the nearby towns and villages.
+The etymology of Dunstable is much like Luton, Houghton Regis, Totternhoe, Kensworth, Caddington, Toddington and Leighton Buzzard is Anglo-Saxon in origin, and believed to mean Duns market, which became known as Downs market, so literally meaning the market near the downs or hills.
 There is no firm date as to the founding of Dunstable.
 However, it could be possible that once the early Anglo-Saxon settled in the area, and had subdued local Romano-Britons, Dunstable along with its adjacent communities was founded between the 6th-8th centuries.
 During the Heptarchy period, what was to become Bedfordshire was part of the Kingdom of Mercia.
 This area of southern Bedfordshire was near the Danelaw boundary, though within the territory ruled by King Alfred the Great in his treaty with the Norse Lord Guthrum.

 There were raids by Norsemen, who had settled in Bedford and further north in Northampton and up to the Leicester and Rutland regions, for cattle, crops and slaves, which were often repelled by local Anglo-Saxon forces.
 One such raid occurred in 912, where Norse jarls from the East Midlands arranged raids of what is now southern Bedfordshire, including the Luton and Dunstable areas.
 However, Norse activity in the area was subdued after the Anglo-Saxon victory at the Battle of Tempsford, believed to have been fought further north in the county.
-Bedfordshire and by extension the Dunstable area was affected by later Norse raids, under Kings Sweyn Forkbeard and Cnut of Denmark, in response to the St. Brides Massacre executed by King Athelred the Unready of England.
-From 1002, to 1016, which marked the ascension of Cnut as King of England.
+Bedfordshire and by extension the Dunstable area was affected by later Norse raids, under Kings Sweyn Forkbeard and Cnut of Denmark, in response to the St. Brides Massacre executed by King Ethelred the Unready of England.
+From 1002, to 1016, which marked the ascension of Cnut as King of England?

 The Norman Conquest in Dunstable